itzTheMeow/sand-drawings/README.md

 # Sand Drawings

-A sand game i have been working on for a while.
+A sand game I have been working on for a while.
 Getting a major rewrite soon.

+Rewrite coming now!